 Duration of Scholarship: up to 3.5 years

-How to Apply: There is not a specific scholarship application form.
+How to Apply for Imperial College President’s PhD Scholarships: There is not a specific scholarship application form.
 You should submit your application for admission to study at Imperial through our online admissions system and your department will put you forward for the scholarship based on academic merit and potential.

 - When prompted for a personal statement you must ensure that it consists of approx. 1000 words (maximum 2 pages) and outlines your academic and research achievements to date, explaining in brief your planned research project.
 The selection panel will not consider statements exceeding the 2-page limit.
 You may submit updated versions of this statement if required following application submission.

 - To be considered for the President’s PhD Scholarship scheme, applicants must select this option in the funding section of the additional questions tab within the online application form.

 - You must also meet any additional application requirements stated by your department of choice.